institutssolvay

 Benjamin D. Simons is Director of the Gurdon Institute at the University of Cambridge.
 After graduating in Cambridge with a PhD in theoretical physics, he undertook postdoctoral training at Massachusetts Institute of Technology.
 In 1995, he returned to Cambridge as a lecturer in the Cavendish Laboratory, Department of Physics, becoming appointed to a personal chair in 2002.
 Currently, he holds the Herchel Smith Chair in Physics and a Royal Society EP Abraham Professorship in the Department of Applied Mathematics and Theoretical Physics.
 His research integrates experimental, mathematical and computational approaches to study mechanisms of cell fate in epithelial tissues, using mouse genetics and 3D organ cultures.
 His research spans a wide range of topics, from the mechanisms that regulate the development, maintenance, and regeneration of epithelial tissues to how these programmes become dysregulated in the transition to diseased and cancerous states.
 He is a Fellow of the UK’s Academy of Medical Sciences and a Fellow of the Royal Society.

-Solvay Room on January 28th at 4:00 PM
+Solvay Room on December 1st at 04:00 pm

 COFFEE AND TEA WILL BE SERVED AT 3:45 P.M AND DRINKS AT 5:00 P.M.
 IN FRONT OF THE SOLVAY ROOM